openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 ### evidence Element {#evidence_element}

-This specification defines additional element under `evidence`:
+This specification defines additional element:

 `attachments`: OPTIONAL.
 Array of JSON objects representing attachments like photocopies of documents or certificates.
 See (#attachments) on how an attachment is structured.